Darrius Johnson

-The Broncos selected Johnson out of Oklahoma in the fourth round of the 1996 draft.
+The Broncos selected Johnson out of Oklahoma in the fourth round of the 1996 NFL draft.
 Johnson played in 61 games for the Broncos from 1996 to 1999, during which he had two interceptions, both in 1998.
 One of his biggest games was a 1999 playoff game against the Miami Dolphins, where Johnson had a 44-yard interception return and caused a fumble which was returned for a touchdown.
 Johnson was a member of the Broncos' Super Bowl XXXII and XXXIII championship squads.
 Johnson played briefly for the Kansas City Chiefs in 2003.

-Franciose Johnson wife of Darrius Johnson reported he died of sudden heart failure on February 25, 2021, and after extensive examination of the brain it was determined that Darrius Johnson died with Stage 3 CTE.
+Franciose Johnson, wife of Darrius Johnson, reported he died of sudden heart failure on February 25, 2021.
+After extensive examination of the brain it was determined that Darrius Johnson died with Stage 3 CTE.